WordPress/openverse/documentation/ingestion_server/guides/upgrade.md

 1. [Deploy the ingestion server](/ingestion_server/guides/deploy.md) to staging.
    This step ensures that the latest schema will be used for the new indices.

-2. Determine the real names of the indexes behind the following aliases.
+2. Determine the real names of the indices behind the following aliases.

    - `image`
    - `image-filtered`